 Today, challenge coins are presented to servicemen and servicewomen for many reasons.
 Air Force recruits are given their Airman coin when they complete basic training, for example.
 Each presentation of a challenge coin carries meaning for the recipient, whether it’s achievement of a goal or to honor performance above and beyond the call of duty.
 Challenge coins are treasured for that reason.

 Veterans cherish challenge coins they received during their service as mementos of a specific time in their lives, with specific comrades, in specific situations.
 They may remind vets of lifelong friends, and of friends lost to battle.

-For some, challenge coins can mean even more.
+For some, custom challenge coins can mean even more.
 They can be a lifeline, a reminder that someone cares.
 With many combat veterans suffering from post-traumatic stress disorder (PTSD), the nonprofit Center for Suicide Awareness created a special challenge coin in 2015.